anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 We will use [react-navigation](https://github.com/react-navigation) or this newsletter.
 Let’s get cooking with it! 🍟.

-## Go-back screen transition based on Gesture
+## Custom Screen Transitions based on Gesture

 From now on, in React Native apps, developers can apply a screen transition effect based on users’ gestures (like swipe up, swipe left, etc) while going back to the previous screen.
 To make this feature ready, three open-source teams from Software Mansion came to the table.